aaarafat/Paint-For-Kids-Project/README.md

-Copy Bugs: Doesn't copy triangles, rectangles and lines
+Copy Bugs: It's available to draw on the toolbar